 | Audio Codec | PCM (uncompressed, preferred with ProRes) or AAC |

-| Audio Channels | Stereo (2.0) or 5.1 surround — separate audio tracks recommended for multi-language |
+| Audio Channels | Stereo (2.0) or 5.1 surround, separate audio tracks recommended for multi-language |

-| Audio Bitrate | PCM: 24-bit / 48 kHz; AAC: 320 kbps minimum |
+| Audio Bitrate | PCM: 24-bit / 48 kHz; AAC: 384 kbps minimum stereo, 512 kbps for 5.1 surround |

-| Subtitles / Captions | SRT or TTML — English SDH required for US; additional language subtitles per territory |
+| Subtitles / Captions | SRT or TTML, English SDH required for US; additional language subtitles per territory |

 | Artwork | Landscape 16:9 (2560 × 1440 minimum) + portrait 2:3 (1400 × 2100 minimum); PNG or JPG, no text overlay on landscape |

 YouTube recommends delivering the highest quality master available.
-ProRes 422 or 4444 in MOV is preferred for storefront titles — YouTube's transcoding pipeline generates all required adaptive outputs (1080p, 4K, HDR) from the master.
+ProRes 422 or 4444 in MOV is preferred for storefront titles, YouTube's transcoding pipeline generates all required adaptive outputs (1080p, 4K, HDR) from the master.
 H.264 in MP4 is accepted for distributors without access to ProRes masters, but delivering compressed H.264 as the source limits the quality ceiling of YouTube's transcoded outputs.
 For 4K or HDR titles, a ProRes or H.265 master is strongly recommended.

 YouTube's delivery workflow differs depending on whether the distributor uses an aggregator or a direct YouTube CMS partnership.
 Both paths ultimately result in content being ingested into the YouTube Content Manager system.